Can do it all

 Jabra Elite 85t vs. Elite 75t: Which pair should you choose?

 There's no question the Elite 85t are an upgrade from their predecessors in more than just one metric.
 They sound a little bolder, the ANC is more effective, and you get things like wireless charging and improved call quality.
 You do sacrifice some size and IP protection to get there, but those can be acceptable compromises if they won't affect you much.
-If they do, you can try the Elite 7 Pro as an alternative.
+If they do, you can try the Elite 7 Pro as an alternative, which we consider the best wireless earbuds available today.

 The Elite 85t are Jabra's way of adding features that were otherwise missing, and they get the performance just right in many respects.